UPDATED NOVEMBER 2020

 Gina Rubel and the Furia Rubel Team

 TO ALL EMPLOYEES OF [COMPANY/ORGANIZATION]:

-As you know, we are dealing with uncharted waters with the coronavirus (COVID-19).
-We ask that all of you observe the CDC’s guidance in helping to protect yourself and others from the COVID-19 virus and other transmittable illnesses.
+According to all accounts, incidents of positive coronavirus cases in our area(s) is on the rise.
+We ask that all of you observe local and state regulations, and the CDC’s guidance in helping to protect yourself and others from the COVID-19 virus and other transmittable illnesses.